dereneaton/ipyrad/docs/faq.rst

     Don't over-filter your data.
 * Euclide et al 2019 - `Attack of the PCR clones: Rates of clonality have little effect on RAD‐seq genotype calls <https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.13087>`__
     "Removal of PCR clones reduced the number of called genotypes by 2% but had almost no influence on estimates of heterozygosity."
+* Benjelloun et al 2019 - `An evaluation of sequencing coverage and genotyping strategies to assess neutral and adaptive diversity <https://sci-hub.tw/https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.13070>`__
+    "Globally, 5K to 10K random variants were enough for an accurate estimation of genome diversity.
+Conversely, commercial panels and exome capture displayed strong ascertainment biases. ... the detection of the signature of selection and the accurate estimation of linkage disequilibrium required high-density panels of at least 1M variants."

 Dealing with Missing Data Downstream
 ------------------------------------